-The Outliner shows a hierarchical list of the nodes in the scene in a form similar to the outline of a book.
+CERT OBJECTIVE The Outliner shows a hierarchical list of the nodes in the scene in a form similar to the outline of a book.
 It is another way to view the transform and shape nodes in a scene and a way to create hierarchical relationships between nodes through parenting.
-The Outliner does not show the connections between nodes like the Hypergraph; rather, it shows the hierarchy of the nodes in the scene.
+The Outliner does not show the connections between nodes like the Hypergraph does; rather, it shows the hierarchy of the nodes in the scene.
 To see how this works, try the following exercise:

-- 1. Open the miniGun_v01.ma file from the Chapter1/scenes directory on the DVD.
+- Open miniGun\v01.ma from the Chapter1/scenes directory at the book's web page (www.sybex.com/go/masteringmaya2015).
 The scene consists of a minigun model in three parts. - 2.
-Open the Outliner by choosing Window ➤ Outliner.
+Open the Outliner by choosing Window ≻ Outliner.